Surabaya European School: Curriculum

-SES graduates go on to study A levels, IB Diploma, High School Diploma and Advanced Placement (AP) courses in the US, Australia, Canada, Singapore, Indonesia or their home country institutions.
-Many of these students continue their University studies in the same countries.
-Alumni have transitioned to UWCSEA and Phillips Academy in Andover.

 SES is registered with the Indonesia Ministry of Education as Satuan Pendidikan Kerjasama (SPK/ a school with international cooperation).
 It is in line with the MoE rule number 31/2014.

 Facilities

 The campus has a gymnasium, swimming pool, dance studio, table tennis, science laboratory, primary and secondary computer laboratories, football field, tennis courts and play areas.

 Activities

 An after school activities programme is offered from Year 2 onwards.
 The programme includes activities covering sports, arts (music, drama, visual art), leadership, clubs and special interests.

 Sports available vary from term to term some of the most prevalent ones include athletics, badminton, basketball, cricket, football, gymnastics, hockey, swimming, tennis, touch rugby and ultimate frisbee.

 Students participate in the International Award (Duke of Edinburgh) program and have gone on expeditions in various parts of Indonesia and Thailand.
 SES is a licensed Independent Award Centres (IACs) by the International Award organization.

 Many secondary students take part in MUN (Model United Nations) program.
 Past conferences have included travel to Malang and Bandung in Indonesia and to Doha, Qatar for the THIMUN Conference.
 The Hague International Model United Nations.

 All students participate in community service.
 Current projects include supporting the Yayasan Abdi Asih HIV Shelter in Surabaya and children with leukaemia at Dr Soetomo Hospital through education.